Simple mechanism that breaks the Hall effect linearity at low temperatures: Abstract

 \section{Abstract}

 Hall resistance $R_{\textrm{xy}}$ is commonly suggested to be linear-in-magnetic-field $B$, provided the field is small.
-We argue here that at low temperatures this linearity is broken due to weak localization/antilocalization phenomena in inhomogeneous systems, while in a uniform medium these effects do not effect the linear field dependence of $R_{\textrm{xy}}(B)$.
+We argue here that at low temperatures this linearity is broken due to weak localization/antilocalization phenomena in inhomogeneous systems, while in a uniform medium the linear-in-field dependence of $R_{\textrm{xy}}(B)$ {is preserved}.
 We calculate the Hall resistance for different two-component media using a mean-field approach and show that this non-linearity is experimentally observable.

-Hall resistance $R_{\textrm{xy}}$ is broadly used to calculate the charge carriers density $n$ since commonly accepted that $R_{\textrm{xy}}\propto 1/n$.
-The latter relation assumes that $R_{\textrm{xy}}$ depends linearly on the value of the transverse magnetic field $B$ and the carrier density $n$ is usually estimated at some fixed small magnetic field.
+{Ordinary Hall effect} is broadly used to calculate the charge carriers density $n$ since commonly accepted that {Hall resistance} $R_{\textrm{xy}}\propto 1/n$.
+The latter relation assumes that $R_{\textrm{xy}}$ depends linearly on the value of the transverse magnetic field $B$ and the carrier density $n$ is {sometimes} estimated at fixed small magnetic field~\cite{Hurd1972}.
 In other words, one assumes that the Hall coefficient $R_\textrm{H}=R_{\textrm{xy}}/B$ is independent of $B$ in the low magnetic field range.
 However, there are a number of observations that the Hall coefficient at low temperatures and at low magnetic fields depends on $B$ even in the systems without magnetic impurities~\cite{Newson1987, Ovadyahu1988, Zhang1992, Minkov2010, Joshua2012, Kuntsevich2013}.
 This means, in particular, that the value of the charge carriers density determined using Hall resistance may be misleading.
-Several microscopic models were suggested to explain the dependence $R_\textrm{H}(B)$ in the low magnetic field range.
+Several microscopic models were suggested to explain the $R_\textrm{H}(B)$ dependence in the low magnetic field range.
 In Ref.~\onlinecite{Minkov2010}, this was attributed to the higher-order corrections to the Drude conductivity in $(k_Fl)^{-1}$ (here $k_F$ is the Fermi momentum and $l$ is a mean free path).
-The memory effect in the electron scattering could also be a reason for the dependence of $R_\textrm{H}$ on $B$ in low field, as it has been shown in~Ref.~\onlinecite{Dmitriev2008}.
-A non-linearity in $R_{\textrm{xy}}(B)$ due to superconducting fluctuations was suggested in Ref.~\onlinecite{Michaeli2012}.
+The memory effect in the electron scattering could also be a reason for the dependence of $R_\textrm{H}$ on $B$ in low field, as it has been shown in Ref.~\onlinecite{Dmitriev2008}.
+A non-linearity in $R_{\textrm{xy}}(B)$ due to superconducting fluctuations was proposed in Ref.~\onlinecite{Michaeli2012}.